PierinaTufillaro/WebScraping/README.md

 # :mag_right: WebScraping :mag_right:
    API is created to scrap titles of urls.
-Also, you can search the keywords of the pages and get some statics about them.
+Also, you can search the keywords of the pages and get some statistics about them.

 ## :mag_right: Requirements